 - A public vessel of the U.S. government, a state or a political subdivision of a state.

 - Any boat already registered in another state.

-To register a new or previously untitled vessel, first gather the following:
+To register a new or previously untitled vessel in Nevada, you will need to first gather the following:

 - Bill of sale as proof of ownership.